M. Bison: Conception and development

 In Japan, the character is named Vega (ベガ, Bega), derived from the star of the same name.
 However, during localization of Street Fighter II for the English language market, Capcom's North American branch felt that the name did not sound threatening enough to North American audiences for the game's final boss, and thus was more suitable for the Spanish cage fighter.
-At this same time, another concern arose that the name of another character, Mike Bison, conceived as a parody of real-life boxer Mike Tyson, would be a legal liability for Capcom.
+At this same time, another concern arose that the name of another character, Mike Bison, conceived as a pastiche to real-life boxer Mike Tyson, would be a legal liability for Capcom.
 As a result, the characters' names were changed, and the game's final boss was dubbed M. Bison for international appearances of the character.
 Though the "M" originally stood for "Mike" in Japan (for the boxer character), Capcom has never explained what it stands for in Western releases, calling it "part of the character's mystery".
-Regardless, Bison has been addressed as Master Bison in Street Fighter Alpha 3 repeatedly, as well as in the animated movie.
-In his introduction before a fight in (Super) Street Fighter IV, he refers to himself as "The Mighty Bison".
-In endings in Alpha 2, he is referred to by a henchman as Commander Bison.
-In Street Fighter V, he is referred to by F.A.N.G. as Lord Bison.
+The story of Street Fighter 6 acknowledged this change within the context of its narrative, claiming that all three names were aliases that Shadaloo's leadership operated under to protect their true identities.

 When developing Street Fighter II: The Animated Movie, it was decided to give him a more muscular appearance, rather than have him resemble "a middle aged man", while his face was modified to appear somewhat demonic.
 This appearance was later carried onto the Street Fighter Alpha series, featured as his original appearance before the Street Fighter II series.

 The first source of inspiration for M. Bison's design came from the character General Washizaki, one of the main villains of the popular martial arts manga Riki-Oh.
-However the final realized concept (a shadowy mystic with a long, stony visage wearing 20th century East Asian military garb) is widely believed to be a homage to Yasunori Katō, the supernatural villain of the influential Teito Monogatari franchise.
+Additionally, Yasunori Katō, a fictional character appeared in the Teito Monogatari series and other productions such as the Yokai Monsters, served as another inspiration source for M. Bison.

+For Street Fighter 6, Takayuki Nakayama and the rest of the staff began to design M. Bison after the main cast was completed.
+His return to the franchise was planned for some time, and there were many voices on the staff calling for Bison to return; producer Shuhei Matsumoto, for instance, has been a regular Bison player since Super Street Fighter IV.
+Nakayama noted that the team planned to portray Bison in a different light for this entry, since the character JP is the villain for this installment; his arcade mode delves further into this new characterization.
+His gameplay was also altered for his latest appearance, with his supernatural techniques being removed in favour of a more hand-to-hand approach.